syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-Finally, save the document in file system and close/dispose the instance of IWorkbook and ExcelEngine.
+Finally, save the document in file system and close the instance of IWorkbook.

 {% tabs %}
 {% highlight c# %}